cynkra/blockr.core/README.md

   `state`.
 - The block expression is a quoted reactive value that contains user-supplied components and is updated whenever user values change.
+  Data names should match between expressio and the top-level function arguments.
 - Block state is defined by the `state` entry which again is a list of reactives.
 This is a superset of the constructor arguments (and variable names should be aligned such that the constructor can be